 The method described below allows you to fix file hashes for files up to the 5Gb in size.
 There is no way to fix hashes for files over 5Gb in size, you can only re-upload them with data integrity checking for uploads enabled or select the Flexible mode for data integrity checking for downloads.

-To fix file hashes for files up to the 5Gb in size:
+To fix the hashes for files up to the 5Gb in size:

 - Start S3 Browser and choose the bucket